TLTR: This article explores what an insurance cluster is, and how it benefits the growth of independent agents.

 Here are some of the common fees associated with insurance clusters:

 Monthly fees for joining a cluster can vary accordingly.
 Some may opt for a fixed rate, a percentage of your commission, or a combination of both.
 When you commit to a cluster group and its fees, it is best to review your monthly revenue so that you do not have a hard time paying the monthly fees.
-These fees can range from less than $100 to over $200.
+Furthermore, these fees can range from less than $100 to over $200.
 When it comes to paying a certain percentage, it depends on the length of membership.

 A cluster offers members benefits such as agency management software, advertising, and more.
 These benefits are usually covered by maintenance fees.
 However, not all clusters charge such fees, so it is best to ask.